Updated: Dec 24, 2021

 Ward Melville married Dorothy Bigelow in 1918.
 Ward continued to keep Christmas lists and the collection contains lists of gifts he received and who gave them from 1923 into the 1950s.
 Some lists also include his birthday presents.
 Here are a few examples.

-From the Three Village Historical Society we wish you a happy and safe holiday season.
+From the Three Village Historical Society we wish you a happy and safe holiday season and look forward to seeing you in the new year.

 From St. Nicholas to the modern Santa Claus